CAPTIVATING TOPICS AND REMARKABLE SPEAKERS IN THE “FOUNDERS’ LECTURE SERIES” 2021-2022

 At the initiative of director Robert Ford, the program fulfils step by step the founders’ mission – to prepare students for the challenges of the future and to provide them with a modern, quality education, worthy of an international school.
 Each topic of this years' series was truly captivating, keeping all participants active, interested, and intrigued.

-Gary Davies – Deputy Head of UK Mission to the Republic of Moldova and 2 Chevening Scholars: Igor Zaharov and Iulia Tvigun (29 September 2021)
+Gary Davies – Deputy Chief of UK Mission to the Republic of Moldova and 2 Chevening Scholars: Igor Zaharov and Iulia Tvigun (29 September 2021)

 The first session of “Founders’ Lecture Series” of this year took place with our reliable collaboration partner: the British Embassy in Moldova.
 Gary Davies spoke about the benefits of the UK higher education system and what the UK has to offer to the world.
 The Communications Officer Igor Zaharov spoke about Britain as a country and many stereotypes people have about the British, while Iulia Tvigun spoke about her time studying in London and doing research, and how it impacted her view on so many things.
 The meetup ended with a Q&A session, with many questions from our curious young people, being an enriching experience for the Heritage Community.